gvwilson/sdxpy/src/intro/index.md

 of assembling micro-steps into something more meaningful.
-When we use a high-level language, on the other hand, we incur a similar load translating functions of functions of functions into actual operations on actual data.
+When we use a high-level language, on the other hand, we incur a similar load translating functions of functions into actual operations on actual data.

 More experienced programmers are more capable at both ends of the curve,